alibaba-archive/AutoRecyclerAdapter/README.md

 Usage
 -----

-To one exist **seven** different ViewHolder page as example，like shopping app home page layout.
+To one exist **seven** different ViewHolder page as example，like shopping app home page layout

 Seven different List set up to seven different ViewHolder